scrabbletank/farhome-rules/rulesdoc.md

 You conjure a flurry of ice shards in a 3x3 area adjacent to you.
 Make a spellcasting roll against the creatures stamina save.
 On success they take 2 wound dice in cold damage, gaining 1 level of Slow for the next minute on a critical.

-Increase the wound dice and level of slow by 1 for every level above 2nd.
+Increase the wound dice and level of slow by 1 for every level cast above 2nd.

 ___
 #### Imprint